jordanhoughton74-git/Houghton-Web-Design/posts/the-jamstack.md

 ## **Pricing**

 How much would a Jamstack website cost?
-This is something that really depends on your use case and the size of the website however, seeing some of the huge figures that agencies charge for WordPress sites, I strongly believe by finding the right developer, someone with a passion for the industry and the technical know how like myself you could still pick up a hand coded Jamstack website for much cheaper than someone offering a WordPress site.
+This is something that really depends on your use case and the size of the website however, seeing some of the huge figures that peolpe charge for WordPress sites, I strongly believe by finding the right developer, someone with a passion for the industry and the technical know how like myself, you could still pick up a hand coded Jamstack website for much cheaper than someone offering a WordPress site.

 I spoke previously about how website speed is a major factor to user experience and again I am left asking myself why I would use anything else?
 Why wouldn't we want to take advantage of everything the Jamstack offers?